He may need surgery in the future but he is going to go through a couple

 knee alignment device.
 We found that this could introduce error into the

 transverse plane plots.
 What is your experience with this?
-Does this

 lab use a knee alignment device?